Met4FoF/agentMET4FOF/README.md

 to a framework that is specialized in representing heterogeneous sensor networks.
 </p>
 <p align="justify">
-A special emphasize is put on supporting metrological treatment of sensor streaming data.
+A special emphasis is put on supporting metrological treatment of sensor streaming data.
 This includes the consideration of measurement uncertainties during data analysis and processing as well as propagating metadata alongside the data itself.
 </p>